If you’re not making money from your blog, it may not be for the reasons you think.

 When you join my Profitable Blogging Simplified group coaching program, you’ll learn my in-depth process for creating a sales pipeline that really works, but for now, here’s a breakdown of the process that transforms readers into buyers.

-Once they sign up for your list, you should be able to lead readers to a sale by writing a series of well-crafted emails that get them motivated in your product. (
+Once they sign up for your list, you should be able to lead readers to a sale by writing a series of well-crafted emails that get them motivated in your product.
+(Which is also based on what you’ve learned about your customer’s struggles.)

 I recommend LeadPages for growing your email list.
 Click here to check it out.